haveno-dex/haveno/README.md

 - **[haveno-meta](https://github.com/haveno-dex/haveno-meta)** - For project-wide discussions and proposals.
 - **[haveno-site](https://github.com/haveno-dex/haveno-site)** - The repository of the future website.

 Currently, efforts are focused in developing the core repository ('haveno').
 If you wish to help, take a look at the [issue tracker](https://github.com/haveno-dex/haveno/issues) and the [Kanban boards (projects)](https://github.com/haveno-dex/haveno/projects).
-We run a bounty program to incentivize development, the issues elegible for a reward in XMR [are labelled '💰bounty'](https://github.com/haveno-dex/haveno/labels/%F0%9F%92%B0bounty).
+We run a bounty program to incentivize development, the issues eligible for a reward in XMR [are labelled '💰bounty'](https://github.com/haveno-dex/haveno/labels/%F0%9F%92%B0bounty).

 ## Trade protocol